-Businesses are prohibited under the ACL from displaying two or more prices for an item and then selling that item for more than the lowest price.
-This could occur if a business:
+A business can't display 2 or more prices for an item and then sell it for more than the lowest price.

-- displays a price on a shelf but encodes a higher price on the individual item so that at the check-out the consumer is asked to pay the higher price.
+- XYZ, a supermarket, displays a price on the shelf but accidentally encodes a higher price on the item.
+The consumer is asked to pay the higher price at the check-out.
+XYZ is in breach of the law.

-- retracting the incorrectly displayed price and publishing a retraction at least as prominently as the original advertisement
+- retracting the price displayed in the catalogue or advertisement, and publishing the retraction at least as prominently as the original advertisement, and